JamieFlournoy/UserAgent/README.txt

 If you're using Rails, require the gem in config/environment.rb like this:

-  config.gem 'jamieflournoy-UserAgent', :lib => 'user_agent'
+  config.gem 'JamieFlournoy-UserAgent', :lib => 'user_agent'

 and create an initializer at config/initializers/user_agent.rb and paste this into it: